alemsiz/mt-exercise-5/README.md

 - `bpe_level_model_2000`: 'As a potaste of plugging plugs, oil forests, oil forests, oil gas, and they are disappearing fast, and they are disappearing our actions to get out of this guys out of this guair out of this guair out of this guys out of this guair out of this guy.'
 - `bpe_level_model_4000`: 'Wather pockle, land far, rainforests and pluvial: they're disappeared, and they are disappeared, and they are disappeared, and if we don't met our actions to pull away from this guy, disappearing out of this guy, we also disappeared.'

-In both BPE-based outputs, the same phrases are repeated multiple times superfluously ('out of this guys out of this guair' in the 2000-vocab model and 'and they are disappeared' in the 4000-vocab model), which greatly reduces the fluency.
+In both BPE-based outputs, the same phrases are repeated multiple times redundantly ('out of this guys out of this guair' in the 2000-vocab model and 'and they are disappeared' in the 4000-vocab model), which greatly reduces the fluency.
 On the other hand, the structure of the word-level output seems much more natural overall and matches the reference more closely.

 ## Part 2 modifications

-In order to investigate the effect of beam size on the BLEU score and generation time, I used my highest-scoring model (`bpe_level_model_4000`) and evaluated it 10 times, beginning with a beam size of 2 and incrementing it by 2 each time, ending up at 20.
+In order to investigate the effect of beam size on the BLEU score and generation time, I used my highest-scoring model (`bpe_level_model_4000`) and evaluated it 10 times, varying the beam size each time.
+I started with a beam size of 2 and incremented it by 2 each time, ending up at 20.

-In order to vary the beam size, I had to generate 10 different versions of the `bpe_word_level_4000.yaml` configuration file, each with a different value for `testing/beam_size`.
+In order to vary the beam size, I had to generate 10 different versions of the `bpe_word_level_4000.yaml` configuration file, each with a different value for `beam_size` under `testing`.
 To automate this process, I created a Python script (`scripts/generate_config_beam_size_variants.py`) which creates the 10 different configuration files and saves them in the folder `configs/bpe_level_model_4000_beam_size`.

-To run the 10 evaluations for the different beam sizes, I created the script `scripts/beam_size_evaluate.sh` which first runs the Python script to generate the 10 configuration files.
-Once these have been generated, the script loops through the 10 beam sizes, assembles the corresponding configuration filename for each one and then translates the test set using this configuration file (i.e. using the specified beam size).
-Then, the case-sensitive BLEU score is produced.
+To run the 10 evaluations for the different beam sizes, I created the script `scripts/beam_size_evaluate.sh`, which first runs the Python script mentioned in the previous paragraph to generate the 10 configuration files.
+Once these have been generated, the script loops through the 10 beam sizes, assembles the corresponding configuration filename for each one and then translates the test set using the relevant configuration file (i.e. using the specified beam size).
+Then, the case-sensitive BLEU score for each beam size is computed and printed to the terminal.

 To run this script: